42atom/minelog/index.md

    4704 plots of size: 465.567 TiB
 Plot count for all harvesters: 179786
 Total size of plots: 17.377 PiB
-Estimated network space: 22.219 EiB
+Estimated network space: 22.483 EiB
-Expected time to win: 7 hours and 4 minutes
+Expected time to win: 6 hours and 1 minute
 Note: log into your key using 'chia wallet show' to see rewards for each key